 Demongo, dear God.
 Not only is he an Eldritch Abomination, he steals the souls and keeps the skulls of all the warriors he's slain.
 Skulls that he wears on his chest.
 Skulls that he can toss out to summon the ghosts of the fallen warriors to do his bidding, all of which have creepy blue mind-control eyes.

-Aku's attack to the city in the first episode.
+Aku's assault on Jack's home city in the first episode.
 He shows up looking bored, the garrison attacks him, and finally he smiles entertained as he wipes them out with the very arrows they shot at him, and then he starts attacking half-seriously.

 Samurai vs Samurai is mostly a goofy episode involving Jack dealing with the Da Samurai, until the last few minutes.
 Suddenly, an army of Aku's assassinbots from earlier in the episode show up, but these ones Dual Wielding swords and opening the panels in their heads to reveal creepy long faces with razor-sharp teeth.
 That alone is scary enough, but after Jack finally defeats the entire army, they all combine into what can only be described as the mechanical equivalent of an Eldritch Abomination.
 Thankfully, it goes down easier than the army did, but it's still freaky to watch.